2025 Virginia elections: Governor

-Incumbent Republican Governor Glenn Youngkin is ineligible to run for re-election, as the Constitution of Virginia prohibits the state's governors from serving consecutive terms.
+Incumbent Republican governor Glenn Youngkin was ineligible to run for re-election, as the Constitution of Virginia prohibits its governors from serving consecutive terms.
 Former U.S. Representative Abigail Spanberger was the Democratic nominee and Lieutenant Governor Winsome Earle-Sears was the Republican nominee.
-Spanberger defeated Earle-Sears by 15 points.
+Spanberger defeated Earle-Sears by 15.36%.

 Lieutenant governor

 Incumbent Republican Lieutenant Governor Winsome Earle-Sears did not run for re-election to a second term in office, instead choosing to run for governor.
 Democratic Party primary elections took place on June 17, 2025.
-State Senator Ghazala Hashmi was the Democratic nominee and former radio host John Reid is the Republican nominee.
-Hashmi defeated Reid by 11 points.
+State Senator Ghazala Hashmi was the Democratic nominee and former radio host John Reid was the Republican nominee.
+Hashmi defeated Reid by 11.56%.

 Attorney General

-The incumbent Republican attorney general, Jason Miyares, ran for re-election, but lost to Democratic nominee Jay Jones by a six percentage point margin.
+Incumbent Republican Attorney General, Jason Miyares, ran for re-election, but lost to Democratic nominee Jay Jones by 6.69%.

 House of Delegates

-All 100 seats in the Virginia House of Delegates are up for election.
-The chamber is currently controlled by the Democratic Party, holding a majority of two seats.
+All 100 seats in the Virginia House of Delegates were up for election.
+The chamber had been controlled by the Democratic Party, holding a majority of two seats.
 Primary elections took place on June 17, 2025.

 The Virginia Senate is not up for election until 2027.

+Aftermath

+The landslide victories for Democrats caused internal fighting among Virginian Republicans.
+The scale of Democratic victory was unexpected both for Republicans and Democrats.